 To ensure you get the biggest crops of the juiciest fruits, it’s important to water regularly and thoroughly during summer whenever there are periods of prolonged dry weather.
 This is especially important when the fruit has formed and is developing.

-Here's some top tips for growing strawberries:
+Here are some top tips for growing strawberries:

 When to replace or propagate your plants